 2. You Should Be Very Careful About What You Say

-As the plaintiff bringing the lawsuit, you will need to be present at least one deposition during the case.
-This means the side of the defendant (the other driver or their car insurance company) can ask you questions about the case.
+As the plaintiff bringing the lawsuit, you will need to be present for at least one deposition during the case.
+This means the side of the defendant (the other driver or their car insurance company) can ask you questions about what happened.
 In most cases, you will be dealing with the defendant’s lawyer.

-Depositions with the plaintiff often take hours to complete, so be prepared for many questions—and be ready to provide as little detail as possible.
-The attorney’s goal is to get as much information as they can to help their side.
+Depositions with the plaintiff often take hours to complete, so be prepared for many questions and be ready to provide as little detail as possible.
+The attorney’s goal is to get as much information as possible to help their side.

 Don’t give more information about the accident than you are asked, and be careful about what you say.
 Of course, don’t lie, withhold factual answers, or refuse to answer questions (unless your lawyer has advised you to do so), but don’t offer up more than you are directly asked about.
 Your car accident lawyer will prep you for this beforehand.

 3. It’s Okay If You Don’t Know or Remember Something

 You might feel tempted to guess at an answer or “fill in the blanks” to be helpful, but resist that urge.
 It’s okay to say if you don’t remember or know certain facts.
 Giving an answer to a question you aren’t sure about can actually hurt your side.